ishani-ss/ishani-ss/README.md

 - ⌛ I'd also like to try sentiment analysis on text data to try out the analytic method.

-- ❓ While I am learning everyday about AI in Health, I am happy to discuss this topic with anyone also interested in this area.
+- ❓ Recently I finished an excellent book called ["Storytelling with Data"](https://www.storytellingwithdata.com/), with lessons I will employ when communicating with data in this blog.

 -  💖 Fun fact: My profile pic is my ultimate selfie with filters.